 ‘If a child has been able to play, to give up their whole living being to the world around, they will be able, in the serious tasks of later life, to devote themselves with confidence and purpose to the service of the world.’
 Rudolf Steiner

-A Steiner playgroup is an opportunity for parents and young children to come together with other families who are striving for a wholesome and quality space for their children.
-Songs, stories and the rhythm of active and quiet play are carefully planned to create a safe and joyous environment that is both enriching and nourishing.
-The school offers weekly playgroup sessions, run by a member of the Early Childhood faculty.
-This program offers the introduction to the life of the school and provides support and education to parents in their child’s early years.
+Our playgroup is an opportunity for parents and young children to come together and enjoy songs, stories and a rhythmic introduction to Steiner Education.
+It is a fabulous introduction to the life of the school and provides support and education to parents in their child’s early years.

 Ring a Rosie

 Ring a Rosie is an introductory program of structured activities and free play for children entering our Kindergarten.
 It is available in Term 4 each year to a small group of 10 children who have a confirmed place in the commencing Kindergarten program.
 Ring-a-Rosie runs on Fridays from 8.45am to 12pm, however each year how it operates and the staff member taking the program is subject to change.